HeowoiblerieMC/calculator/README.md

 # calculator

-this caluclator is made in HTML.
+this caluclator is made at HTML.